 Actually, the change may have started in 1974.
 I guess you could say it came in 'Phases And Stages'.

-I was a young pup in 1974, just staring my radio career in Winner, South Dakota, when the 'Phases and Stages' album came across my desk.
+I was a young pup in 1974, just starting my radio career in Winner, South Dakota, when the 'Phases and Stages' album came across my desk.
 The first thing I noticed wasn't the album cover or even the artist.
 It was the record label.
 Atlantic.
 Atlantic?
 Wasn't that some sort of R&B label?
 It certainly wasn't a country label, and it certainly didn't bring Nashville to mind.
 Then I listened to the album.
 Although I was familiar with the name 'Willie Nelson', I would have to say this was my introduction to him.

 And I loved it.
-I mean I flat out loved it!
+I mean I flat-out loved it!

 It was a concept album, which by the way was a 'concept' I hadn't heard before.
-Essentially the album tells the story of a divorce, the woman's side on Side One, the man's side of the situation on Side Two.
+Essentially the album tells the story of a divorce, the woman's side on Side One, and the man's side of the situation on Side Two.
 While 'Bloody Mary Morning' is perhaps the most famous song from the album, I still think 'I Still Can't Believe You're Gone' is one of the most plaintive, stark, heartfelt songs I've ever heard.

 So, while 'Phases and Stages' made quite a ripple in country music, it was 'Red Headed Stranger' in 1975 that 'blew the roof off the popsicle stand'!

 Willie had moved on to Columbia Records and recorded the album in January of 1975.
 Reportedly, when the record executives first heard the tape of the album, they told Willie (back in Texas) that it sounded good so far, when would he be done?